The-Balance-FFXIV/balance-static/content/jobs/healers/sage/skills-overview.md

 * 400p AoE heal
 * 30 second cooldown

 As Ixochole offers less healing than the regen on Kerachole, and does not offer any mitigation, Kerachole is usually preferable.
 However, Ixochole still has many uses, such as:

 * You will need Kera's mitigation for something else in the next 30 seconds
 * You plan to use both Ixochole and Kerachole
-* The 15 second regen would not deliver the healing fast enough
+* The 15-second regen would not deliver the healing fast enough

 ## Taurochole